Do Children Outgrow Headaches?

 For most headache sufferers, special diagnostic tests will not be necessary.
 However, a headache evaluation may include a CT scan or MRI if a structural disorder of the central nervous system is suspected.
 Both of these tests produce cross-sectional images of the brain that can reveal abnormal areas or problems.
 Skull X-rays are not helpful.
 An EEG (electroencephalogram) is also unnecessary unless you have experienced a loss of consciousness with a headache.

-If your headache symptoms become worse or become more frequent despite treatment, ask your doctor for a referral to a specialist.
-Your family doctor should be able to provide the names of headache specialists.
+If your headache symptoms become worse or become more frequent despite treatment, ask your doctor for a referral to a headache specialist.
 If you need more information, contact one of the organizations in the resource list for a list of member doctors in your state.

 How Are Headaches Treated?